 Form 1099-OID not received.
-If you had OID for 1998 but did not receive a Form 1099-OID, refer to Section I-B later in this publication.
+If you had OID for 1999 but did not receive a Form 1099-OID, refer to Section I-B later in this publication.
 The OID listed is for each \$1,000 of redemption price.
-You must adjust this figure if your debt instrument has a different principal amount.
-For example, if you have an instrument with a \$500 principal amount, use one-half the amount listed to figure your OID.
+You must adjust the listed amount if your debt instrument has a different principal amount.
+For example, if you have an instrument with a \$500 principal amount, use one-half of the listed amount to figure your OID.